 A Vietnamese gold-decorated, red-lacquered carrying bowl, circa 1900.
 15″ x 15″. $800

 SET OF EIGHT LAJOS KOZMA DINING CHAIRS

-In 1909 the young Lajos Kozma (1884-1948), arrived in Paris from Hungary.
-In that day, many aspiring artists, designers, and architects from around the globe did the same.
-Kozma managed to land an apprenticeship under the great artist Henri Matisse — yet, surprisingly, neither his art nor the milieu influenced Kozma in the least.
+In 1909 Lajos Kozma (1884-1948) left Hungary for Paris, like many aspiring artists, designers, and architects from around the globe.
+Kozma landed an apprenticeship under the great Henri Matisse — yet, surprisingly, neither his art nor the milieu influenced Kozma in the least.
 Rather, on returning to Budapest the following year, he worked in a style inspired by the Vienna Sessession and Hungarian folk art.
-The high style of the former, and the nativism of the later, led him to his next inspiration, the local iteration of the Baroque.
-By 1930 he had moved on to Modernism, designing tubular furniture and glass-walled villas.
-At the outbreak of World War II, Kozma, a Jew, had much to fear, yet he stayed put, survived, and prospered once peace returned.
+Still young and impressionable, his next inspiration was the local iteration of the Baroque.
+By 1930 he moved on to Modernism, designing tubular furniture and glass-walled villas.
+At the outbreak of World War II, Kozma, a Jew, had much to fear, yet he stayed put, survived, and came to prosper again when peace returned.
 Our eight walnut dining chairs date to his middle, Neo-Baroque period.
-They can be compared to a nearly identical 1925 chair in the Budapest Museum of Applied Art, and a 1923 small commode in the Wolfsonian in Miami.
+They can be compared to a nearly identical 1925 chair in the Budapest Museum of Applied Art, and to a 1923 small commode in the Wolfsonian in Miami, which is close in spirit.
 Back height 38″. $40,000

 A complete set of twelve Stoviglia (“Crockery”) plates by Piero Fornasetti (1913-1988), all marked, numbered, and dated 1955.
 Gilded and transfer printed on porcelain, each plate 10 1/4″ diameter. $15,000

 Fornasetti “nugget” paperweight, circa 1960, of gilt and transfer-printed porcelain.
 Length 4″. $1, 250